Keyboard shortcuts

 Text:

-• Font (in preview): The font used in the overlay.
+• Font: The font used in the overlay.
 You can use the cycle font command to change this while the overlay is up.

-• Font weight (in preview): Controls the boldness/lightness of the text.
+• Font weight: Controls the boldness/lightness of the text.
 The actual effect varies by font.

 • Y offset: Moves the text up/down, by an amount scaled to the font size.
 This helps correct positioning for fonts that are not vertically centered.